metallurgical/kubernetes-nodejs/README.md

 ## Introduction
 Deploy simple NodeJS apps with kubernetes deployment.
+At this point, this repo used `LoadBalancer` type `ingress` to expose HTTP(s) from outside cluster to communicate with the services inside a cluster.

 ## Requirements
 - Master Node - VPS Ubuntu 18.04 LTS with minimum 2 cores CPU and 2GB RAM